pantheon-systems/documentation/source/docs/articles/local/rsync-and-sftp.md

  **Note**: Due to the nature of our platform architecture, the connection information will change from time to time due to server upgrades, endpoint migrations, etc. You will need to check this with the dashboard periodically or when you find that you can’t connect.

-If you have more than 500 MB of content to be transferred to your `/files` directory (`sites/default/files` for Drupal and `wp-content/uploads` for WordPress) you won't be able to use your Pantheon Dashboard to import.
+If you have more than 500 MB of content to be transferred to your `/files` directory (`sites/default/files` for Drupal and `wp-content/uploads` for WordPress), you won't be able to use your Pantheon Dashboard to import.
 Instead, you'll need to use a SFTP client or rsync to transfer.

 This method allows for transfer of unlimited data "server-to-server", which is much faster than transferring from your workstation.
 Additionally, files can be transferred to and from any Pantheon site environment (Dev, Test, and Live).